josephwoodward/GlobalExceptionHandlerDotNet/README.md

 });
 ```

 Alternatively you can set the formatter to be unique per exception registered.
-This will overwrite the root `MessageFormatter` referenced above.
+This will override the root `x.MessageFormatter` referenced above.

 ```csharp
 app.UseWebApiGlobalExceptionHandler(x =>